nschlia/ffmpegfs/README.md

 bitrate is less it will not be scaled up but rather left at the lower value.

 Note that the "allow_other" option by default can only be used by root.
-You must either run ffmpegfs as root or better add a "user_allow_other" key to /etc/fuse.conf.
+You must either run FFmpegfs as root or better add a "user_allow_other" key to /etc/fuse.conf.

-"allow_other" is required to allow any user access to the mount, by default this is only possible for the user who launched ffmpegfs.
+"allow_other" is required to allow any user access to the mount, by default this is only possible for the user who launched FFmpegfs.

 Examples:

      ffmpegfs -f $HOME/test/in $HOME/test/out --log_stderr --log_maxlevel=TRACE -o allow_other,ro,cachepath=$HOME/test/cache

-Run ffmpegfs transcoding files from /test/in to /test/out, logging up to a chatty TRACE level to stderr.
+Run FFmpegfs transcoding files from /test/in to /test/out, logging up to a chatty TRACE level to stderr.
 The cache resides in test/cache.
 All directories are under the current user's home directory.